-The Company's Chinese subsidiary has a Yuan equivalent \$3,540 (December 31, 2020 - \$3,508) short-term credit facility in Chinese Yuan and United States Dollar currency equivalent with the Shanghai Pudong Development Bank ("SPD") secured by the Company's Chinese subsidiary's building.
+The Company's Chinese subsidiary has a multiple tranche short-term credit facility with the Shanghai Pudong Development Bank.
+The facility is available to be drawn in Chinese Yuan or United States Dollars and is secured by the subsidiary's building.
+The amount drawn under the facility was \$3,698 at December 31, 2022 (\$3,542 at December 31, 2021).
 The loan interest rate is set between 1.60% and 5.30% plus the Chinese Central Bank lending rate based on the denomination and loan principal amount drawn.
-As at December 31, 2021 and 2020, the full balance was outstanding under this facility.
+As at December 31, 2022 and 2021, the full balance was outstanding under this facility.